Leah-5157/MyShop/README.md

 ### Security

-* The project enforces HTTPS for secure communication.
 * Password strength is validated using zxcvbn to ensure strong passwords.
 * Product prices are always retrieved from the database to ensure accuracy and prevent inconsistencies.